PercevalSA/percevalsa.github.io/content/posts/librespot-picore-player.md

 ### Cross Compilation
 Cross compilation of Librespot for RaspberryPi on Linux (raspbian, TinyCoreLinux, PiCore Linux...)
-You must be on Debian 11 minimum for the cross compilation to work(because au libs version)
+You must be on Debian 11 minimum for the cross compilation to work(because of libs version dependencies)

 ### Install cross-compilation tools